RichardErkhov/Richard-roop/README.md

 # Face enchancement

-You can also apply face enchancement by codeformer (slow!!)
+You can also apply face enchancement by codeformer or gfpgan (slow!!)

+## For gfpgan (slightly faster then codeformer)

+To do:
+- In options/core.json change "default_chain": "faceswap,gfpgan"

+Or if you want just enhance your video:
+- In options/core.json change "default_chain": "codeformer"

+## For codeformer

 To do:
 - Download plugin here: https://github.com/janvarev/chain-img-plugin-codeformer